How often do we find work that we love?

 I asked Paul how he developed his skill.
-Paul's father was a quite man.
+Paul’s father was a quiet man.
 Whole days would pass with the two of them absorbed in their work, only a word or two exchanged between them.
 Sometimes his father would say something like:

 “How many chairs have you seen me glue together?”